 The cuisine of Vietnam is a rich tapestry representing various ethnic communities, neighboring cultures and regional offerings.
 Dishes are infused with flavorful spices, sauces and fresh herbs.
 Notably unique about Vietnamese cuisine is that it seeks a balance of taste by combining sweet, savory, sour and bitter flavors into many dishes.
 The result is subtle and complex at the same time.
 Showcasing traditional local ingredients with a dose of French influence, this is truly a "fusion" cuisine.
 If you do not live in a major metropolitan area where one or more Vietnamese restaurants thrive, you will be amply rewarded when you visit the home country and taste one or more of the following dishes.

-Phở - this is the famous Vietnamese noodle soup in a beef broth that includes a meat protein - usually pork or beef.
+Pho This is the famous Vietnamese noodle soup in a beef broth that includes a meat protein - usually pork or beef.
 The broth can also be made from chicken bones.
 The broth contains a variety of herbs and spices and the sweetness level varies from north to south regions.
 It is served with a side of veggie garnishes and sauces.
 You will discover that this is a common street vendor item.
+It is pronounced FAH.

 This is another common street vendor staple named after the former capital city.
 The chili seasoning makes for a spicy soup that is eaten at all times of the day and evening.
 Rice noodles and lemongrass are added to a basic beef broth which may contain beef shank, pigs blood, and a fermented shrimp sauce.
 It is served with a veggie garnish and a lime wedge.